 The film challenge is a weekend-long competition in which filmmakers write, produce and complete an original three-to-five minute films.
 Filmmaking teams receive an assigned genre along with a list of required props and locations.

-Teams are strongly encouraged to integrate story elements that acknowledge disability and include at least one person with a physical or cognitive disability.
+Teams are strongly encouraged to integrate story elements that acknowledge disability, and are required to include at least one person with a disability on their team.

-Thursday, May 10th: Winners Announced at Awards event held at United Talent Agency
+Thursday, May 9th: Winners Announced at Awards Event - Location TBA

-The Easterseals Disability Film Challenge recognizes the talent and hard work that goes into producing a short film in a single weekend by presenting four awards to film challenge participants: Best Film, Best Filmmaker, Best Actor and Best Promotional Campaign.
+The Easterseals Disability Film Challenge recognizes the talent and hard work that goes into producing a short film in a single weekend by presenting four awards to film challenge participants: Best Film, Best Director, Best Actor and Best Awareness Campaign.

 The Best Film award is presented to the leading producer based on the film’s incorporation of the required elements (theme, props and locations), production quality and plotline.
 Judges evaluate the film on its creative storytelling and performances from all onscreen talent.